-Also please keep the mountain clean and do your bit to clean up after yourself.
-Taking a guide or join a hiking trip up Mount Rinjani is also recommended for safety.
+Also, please keep the mountain clean and do your bit to clean up after yourself.
+Taking a guide or joining a hiking trip up Mount Rinjani is also recommended for safety.
 If possible, choose an agency that takes responsibility for keeping the mountain clean and carries the group’s waste back down.

 Where to stay

-You cannot stay within the park itself but can always find various guesthouses and basic hotels at Senaru or Sembalun Lawang.
-The popular ones are Green Haven Homestays, Matra Bungalows and Rinjani Lodge *.
-If you want to go upmarket a little, at northwest Tanjung can be of choice.
+You cannot stay within the park but can always find various guesthouses and basic hotels at Senaru or Sembalun Lawang.
+The popular ones are Green Haven Homestays, Matra Bungalows, and Rinjani Lodge *.
+If you want to go upmarket a little, northwest Tanjung can be of choice.
 Many other travelers normally stay at Senggigi * instead and travel to Mount Rinjani by road for trekking.

-You should decide on your accommodation base on which route you are taking to trek Mount Rinjani.
+It would help if you decided on your accommodation based on which route you are taking to trek Mount Rinjani.

 How to get there

-Another way of getting there is via Sembalun Lawang entry point on the east of Mount Rinjani, and at 1,150 m, it is closer to the summit from here.
+Another way of getting there is via Sembalun Lawang entry point east of Mount Rinjani, and at 1,150 m, it is closer to the summit from here.

-The entry to the national park costs IDR 150,000 / person.
-Most times this is included in your trek package but do check before you sign on to any.
+Entry to the national park costs IDR 150,000 per person.
+Most times, this is included in your trek package but do check before you sign on to any.

-Sail to nearby Gili Islands for an escapade, and there are a few more mountains for you to climb if you haven’t have enough.
+Sail to the nearby Gili Islands for an escapade, and there are a few more mountains for you to climb if you haven’t had enough.

-Always be safe and check the seismic activities report or on local media.
-This is a very active volcano therefore extra precaution for safety is recommended.
-Last Rinjani eruption was on 23 May 2010.
+Always be safe and check the seismic activities report or local media.
+This is a very active volcano therefore, extra precaution for safety is recommended.
+The last Rinjani eruption was on 23 May 2010.

 Some people might hit altitude sickness here, so know yourself.

-Bring a jacket and gloves as it may get chilly up there.
-Remember proper attire like windproof clothes and appropriate hiking boots and headlamp.
+Bring a jacket and gloves, as it may get chilly up there.
+Remember proper attire like windproof clothes and appropriate hiking boots and headlamps.

-Also, do not forget your sunblock as you can get sunburn easier the higher you go.
+Also, do not forget your sunblock, as you can get sunburned easier the higher you go.